 The graph of white noise almost looks like a comfy bed–just add pillow and blanket.
 OK, let’s get back to the evil neighbor and his car alarm.
 Now when it goes off this time those annoying frequencies will be mixed in with the white noise sound.
 The end result looks like this:

 Notice that most of that car alarm’s distinct pattern is absorbed by our blanket of pure white noise.
 Playing white noise audio throughout the night will allow you to stay in deep sleep longer which means you’ll wake up feeling refreshed.
 And if not, it’s always the neighbors fault.

 We hope this simple example helps explain the science behind how white noise masks noise interruptions to give you a better night’s sleep.
-You can try our free white noise generator above or download our free White Noise Lite app to your mobile device.
+You can try our free white noise generator above or download our free White Noise app to your mobile or desktop device.